didadidaboom/hadoopset2.1-cluster-docker/README.md

 ```

 ### What are the differeces from https://github.com/didadidaboom/hadoopset2.0-cluster-docker.git:
-1. added virtualenv for the cluster: reco_sys by default
+1. added virtualenv for the cluster: source reco_sys/bin/activate